Stone Mambo

-Stone Muzalimoja Mambo (born 25 March 1999) is a Congolese professional footballer who plays as midfielder for French club Grenoble.
+Stone Muzalimoja Mambo (born 25 March 1999) is a Congolese professional footballer who plays as midfielder for Armenian Premier League club Noah.

 Career

 Born in Kinshasa, DR Congo, Mambo joined Troyes youth academy in 2013, and signed his first professional contract on 24 June 2019.
 He made his professional debut with Troyes in a 2–1 Coupe de la Ligue loss to Lens on 13 August 2019.

 On 20 July 2021, Mambo signed for Orléans.

 On 21 August 2023, Mambo moved to Rodez on a two-year contract.